 - Dice the potatoes small, then parboil until just done, and strain.

 - Sift the gram and self-raising flour together into a bowl, then add the chilli powder, garam masala and tandoori masala powder, and mix in well.

 - Now add the lemon juice, then enough water to make a smooth batter.
 It needs to be thick enough to coat the back of a spoon.
 Then set aside for 30 minutes.

 - Next blitz the Wild Garlic and green chilli in a food processor until it looks like chopped parsley.
 You can use a knife, but I am lazy.
 Then add this to the batter mix along with the potato and onion and stir in well so everything is coated with batter.

 - Heat the sunflower oil in a saucepan.
 It’s hot enough when you can drop a bit of the batter into it and it starts gently frying.

-- Next drop tablespoons of the batter mixture into the batter, and cook for 3 minutes, before turning over and cooking for a further 3 minutes.
+- Next, drop tablespoons of the batter mixture into the hot oil, and cook for 3 minutes, before turning over and cooking for a further 3 minutes.
 Take out of the pan and drain on kitchen paper.
 Serve when cool.